98bkbjayatilake/weather-app/README.md

 1. Open `http://localhost:3000` in your browser
 2. Click **Login to Continue**
 3. Enter the test credentials
-4. Complete MFA if prompted (check email)
-5. You should be redirected to the Cities page
+4. You should be redirected to the Cities page
-6. Click on any city to view its weather information
+5. Click on any city to view its weather information
-7. Test the logout functionality
+6. Test the logout functionality

 ### Testing Protected Routes
 1. Try accessing `http://localhost:3000/cities` without logging in - you should be redirected to the landing page